-Once the kids have left home for the last time, it’s an opportunity to take stock and develop a new financial plan that takes into consideration the family’s new child-free circumstances.
+Once the kids have left home, it’s an opportunity to take stock and develop a new financial plan that takes into consideration the family’s new child-free circumstances.

 Now’s the time to refresh your financial goals and investment strategies to account for the extra funds the family will have at its disposal.
 It’s more than possible that the family’s circumstances will change in other ways in the near future.
 For instance, one or both parents may decide to retire, or be planning for retirement down the track.
 These factors need to be built into the financial plan to ensure the family is in the best position possible from a wealth perspective down the track.